loomnetwork/loom-sdk-documentation/docs/karma.md

 If karma is enabled, all users other than the Oracle are restricted depending on the karma parameters, `SessionDuration` and `SessionMaxAccessCount`, in the loom.yaml.
+Each user is restricted, during any period of `SessionDuration` seconds to a number of transactions dependant on `SessionMaxAccessCount` and the user's karma.

+#### SessionMaxAccessCount
+* A user can only make transactions if they have strictly positive karma.
+* A zero `SessionMaxAccessCount` means that only karma based restriction on transaction usage is that the user must have non-zero karma.
+* For strictly positive `SessionMaxAccessCount`
+    * Deploy transaction are limited to `SessionMaxAccessCount` per period.
+    * Call transaction are limited to `SessionMaxAccessCount + karma` per period.